Amazing Heroes of the United States Military

-In honor of this Memorial Day, we're sharing a few of our favorite stories of heroic individuals in the United States military.
+In honor of this Veterans' Day, we're sharing a few of our favorite stories of heroic individuals in the United States military.

-For many of us, Memorial Day serves as a chance to take a much-needed day off from work and relax at a backyard BBQ with friends, family, and a frosty bottle of beer.
-And while we’d never argue the virtues of relaxation, we’d also like to take a moment to think about the true meaning of Memorial Day: honoring the men and women who’ve served in America’s military service over the centuries.
+For many of us, Veterans’ Day serves as a chance to take a much-needed day off from work.
+And while we’d never argue the virtues of relaxation, we’d also like to take a moment to think about the true meaning of Veterans’ Day: honoring the men and women who’ve served in America’s military service over the centuries.
 Here are just a few of the many courageous soldiers who deserve special recognition in our book.

 During World War II, a group of young African-Americans known as the Tuskegee Airmen gained acclaim as the first black Americans to serve as U.S. military pilots.
 Though segregation was still in full force at the time, 994 brave men stepped up to the challenge of defending America from the Axis troops between 1942 and 1946, and two years ago, the group’s survivors and widows were honored with a Congressional Gold Medal for their wartime service to their country.
 The Tuskegee Airmen didn’t just break the mold when it came to wartime pilots - they “paved the way for minorities in general,” Capt.
 Julia Breeden told Air Force Link.